code-like-a-carpenter/workbench/README.md

 -   They do not include the
     [ADOT Open Telemetry layer](https://aws-otel.github.io/docs/getting-started/lambda).
 -   There are no contract tests for API Gateway request validations.

+## On Breaking Changes

+All packages in this repository follow
+[semantic versioning](https://semver.org/), however, changes that require rerunning codegen are not considered breaking if they require no other interventions.

 ## Maintainer